AdaCore/ada-spark-rfcs/considered/rfc-oop-primitives.rst

 of constaints that they have follow similar rules as for tagged types.

 Visibilty rules are the same as for types today.
-In particular, a class instance as access to private components of other instances of the same class.
+In particular, a class instance has access to private components of other instances of the same class.

 Overriding and extensions
 -------------------------